ePages-de/epages-devportal/_posts/2019/2019-01-10-how-to-get-new-backend-developers-up-to-speed.md

 So really close contact between the backend teams that develop Beyond, the frontend team, Technical Writers and Product Management is fostered.
 We believe that this is a great driver of improvement both on the company and the personal level.

-If this short insight has aroused your interest, why don't you have a look at our open positions at [https://developer.epages.com/devjobs/](/devjobs/).
+If this short insight has aroused your interest, why don't you have a look at our [open positions](/devjobs/).